WTCT

-WTCT (channel 27) is a religious television station licensed to Marion, Illinois, United States, serving the Paducah–Cape Girardeau–Harrisburg television market as the flagship station of the locally based Tri-State Christian Television (TCT) network.
+WTCT (channel 27) is a religious television station licensed to Marion, Illinois, United States, serving the Paducah–Cape Girardeau–Harrisburg television market as the flagship station of the locally based Total Christian Television (TCT) network.
 WTCT's transmitter is located near Goreville, Illinois.
 The national feed of TCT via WTCT is available on DirecTV channel 377.

 History

 The station signed on the air in August 1981 as independent station WDDD-TV.
 In 1984, its call letters were changed to WTCT.
 The station carried business news programming from the Financial News Network after the late movie each weeknight before sign-off until 1985.
 It became a TBN station in 1986 along with a few independent stations that switched to the religious network during that year.
 In 2007, the TCT network permanently dropped all TBN programming.

 Technical information

 Subchannels

 The station's signal is multiplexed: